sourachakra/SCoSPARC/README.md

    git clone https://github.com/sourachakra/SCoSPARC.git
    cd SCoSPARC

+2.  **Install dependencies**:
    Install the required dependencies: Make sure you are using Python 3.6.9.
 Then, run the following command to install the necessary packages:
  ```
 pip install -r requirements.txt
  ```